runar-labs/runar-rust/mission.md

 - [ ] Create release notes detailing the migration
 - [ ] Plan for future maintenance and development workflows
 - [ ] Review security implications of the restructuring

+## Notes

+- The `pub_sub_macros_test.rs` test file is temporarily parked as it requires additional work to function with the updated macro system.
+We'll revisit this after completing the main migration tasks.
+- Current focus is on ensuring all core functionality is working properly in the restructured repository.